jhlagado/monty/README.md

 ## What is Monty?

 Monty is a minimalist RPN based language "concatenative" interpreter but one which aims at readability and use of use.
-It is written for the Z80 miroprocessor and takes about 4K.
+It is written for the Z80 microprocessor and takes about 4K.

 Unlike other interpreters, Monty does not use obscure symbols.
 Instead it uses